IsmailOuazzani/YTBmusicDL/README.md

 - Add a title, album and the author in the files' metadata
 - Add an Album cover to the file (the thumbnail of the video)
 - Place all the files in a 'Music' directory
-- Delete previous 'Music' folder and the files it contains when starting the program (can be disabled by creating the folder manually and removing line 82 in main.py)
+- Delete previous 'Music' folder and the files it contains when starting the program.
-- History file that stores previously downloaded songs (can be disabled by removing line 92 in main.py).
-The script will not download these songs again (can be disabled by removing line 86).
+- History file that stores previously downloaded songs.
+The script will not download these songs again.

 For videos with the title structure AUTHOR - TITLE (...).
-Can be disabled by removing line 97 in main.py
 - If the title in the mp3 metadata contains this structure too, the script will remove the AUTHOR part and anything after the title such as (Official Video).
 - If the video does not contain metadata in the description, i.e. does not contain this:
 <img src="images/metadata.PNG">